-Program Description: Celebrate the opening of an installation of new works by local visionary and artist Ntangou Badila.
+Program Description: Celebrate the opening of an installation of new works by local artist Ntangou Badila.
 This show reflects the artist’s inner process with creativity and the continuous flow of new interests with endless ideas and potentials for that creativity.
 The exhibition is composed of paintings, not in one theme or style, but with multiple series of paintings in which various styles and themes exist happily and cohesively in the same space informing and conversing with one another.

 Date/Time: Tuesday, July 10 6-8pm.
 The show will be on view during library open hours through August 30, 2018.

 QUEENDWOMBMEN is a garden of portrait studies paying homage to women in traditional regalia.
 STRANGE FRUIT is still lifes of fruit displaced from their original appearance and, thus, representing the way genetic food engineering processes our food with seeming normalcy but out of context through modification.
 This series uses a visual & science dual meaning.
 POP CULTURE is a futuristic, fluorescent rendition of indigenous tribes throughout regions of Africa.
 FEEL is a sense-inspired expression through abstraction focusing on the honesty of feelings in solitude, ecstasy, compassion, rage, and bliss.
 ALIGNMENT reflects anatomy by abstractly destroying the boundaries on ideal body image.